Articles

 Pros of Confluence:

-- Provides robust documentation and collaboration tools
+- Offers AI-powered documentation and real-time collaboration

 Cons of Confluence:

-- Lacks active training features like quizzes and compliance tracking
+- Lacks active training features such as quizzes and compliance tracking

-- Can become unstructured without strong governance
+- Can become unstructured without strong content governance

 - Does not provide role-based training assignments or completion tracking